armory/docs/content/en/docs/spinnaker-install-admin-guides/upgrade-oss-to-armory.md

 Depending on where Halyard is currently running, the detailed installation instructions will be slightly different, but the high level process is the same:

-1. Start Armory extended Halyard in a Docker container with your OSS Halyard configuration directories available to Armory Halyard.
+1. Start Armory-extended Halyard in a Docker container with your OSS Halyard configuration directories available to Armory Halyard.
-2. Enter the Armory extended Halyard container.
+2. Enter the Armory-extended Halyard container.
 3. Update the Spinnaker version to use an Armory version.
 Recall that Armory  versions are ahead of OSS Spinnaker by one major version.
 4. Apply your changes.